bootdotdev/curriculum/README.md

 * Learn Artificial Intelligence (Python)
 * Learn Machine Learning (Python)

-## 💡 Features and goals

-### Hands-on, project-based

-[We believe in learning by building](https://blog.boot.dev/about).
-We mix guided and unguided content.
-Every *guided course* is a collection of coding assignments and quizzes designed to teach a set of concepts.
-Every *unguided project* is a blueprint for students to build an entire application on their local machines.

-### Linear curriculum

-The majority of students should have a *simple and straight* path to completion, without needing to make many choices about which courses to take next.

-### Modern tech stack

-The tech stack should be *fairly* lean.
-The goal of Boot.dev is to teach the *concepts* of CS without *forcing* students to learn too many languages, frameworks and tools.
-For this reason, the primary languages of Boot.dev are currently:

-* Python
-* JavaScript
-* Go
+## Philosophy

+*You can read about our [approach to learning here](https://blog.boot.dev/about/), but in a nutshell we believe:

+1. Coding is fun, don’t make it dull
+2. Computer science matters, degrees don’t
+3. You need to build
+4. You need to deploy
+5. It’s hard to find good resources, so cherish the ones you find
+6. Learning to code is a depth-first algorithm
+7. Learning to code is a marathon, not a sprint
+8. You should be uncomfortable, you'll learn faster if you're pushing yourself
+9. Get an on-site, full-time job for yhour first job if possible

-### Should I get started even though the program is not "complete"?
+## Should I start learning even though the program is not "complete"?

 **Yes you should get started - this program will always be improving and never be "complete".** This curriculum will never be "complete" in the same sense the YouTube will never be "complete" - there is new content all the time.
 We care deeply about the quality of this program and will always be improving and adding to it.

 ## 👏 Contribute

-We love help and feedback on how we can improve the curriculum!
-The recommended way to help is to submit issues here on Github.
-If you just want to talk about some ideas, use the discussions tab or contact us directly using one of the methods below.
+We love feedback on how we can improve the curriculum!
+The recommended way to help is to submit issues here on GitHub.
+If you just want to talk about some ideas, contact us directly using one of the methods below.

 ## 💬 Contact